404 Media

-404 Media is an online publication that focuses on technology and internet reporting.
-It covers topics such as hacking, sex work, niche online communities, and the right-to-repair movement.
-Owned by its reporters, it received an EFF Pioneer Award in 2024.
+404 Media is an online, independent news publication that focuses on technology and internet reporting.
+It covers topics such as artificial intelligence, hacking, sex work, niche online communities, and the right-to-repair movement.
+Owned by its reporters, it functions as a journalism cooperative.
+It received an EFF Pioneer Award in 2024.

 History

-Three founders of 404 Media (left to right): Samantha Cole, Joseph Cox, and Emanuel Maiberg.
+The founders of 404 Media in 2023 (left to right): Joseph Cox, Sam Cole, Jason Koebler, and Emanuel Maiberg.

-404 Media was founded in 2023 by former staff members of Vice Media's Motherboard after it filed for bankruptcy.
-Its founding members were former editor-in-chief Jason Koebler, former senior editors Emanuel Maiberg and Samantha Cole, and former writer Joseph Cox.
+404 Media was founded in 2023 by former staff members of Vice Media's Motherboard after Vice filed for bankruptcy.
+Its founding members were former editor-in-chief Jason Koebler, former senior editors Emanuel Maiberg and Sam Cole, and former writer Joseph Cox.
 Fast Company summarized the outlet's creation as "a spartan setup consisting of a Stripe account and the Ghost web-hosting platform".

 In November 2024, 404 Media entered an agreement with Wired to co-publish two articles a month on the magazine's website.

 Business model

 404 Media is reporter-owned, a model inspired by organizations such as Defector Media and Hell Gate.
-The company offers two paid subscription plans: $100 and $1,000 annually.
+The company offers paid subscription plans at several tiers, with a base subscription costing $10 monthly or $100 annually.

 In January 2024, the publication began requiring email addresses to deter artificial intelligence article spinners from scraping its content to publish on other websites.

 In February 2024, 404 Media was reported to be profitable.

 Notable reports and coverage

 Artificial intelligence investigations

 In January 2024, 404 Media reported that AI-generated rewrites of its articles appeared on spam websites, with some prioritized over the original article on Google Search.

 Also in January 2024, a 404 Media investigation discovered that images in the Taylor Swift deepfake pornography controversy originated from the website 4chan and were distributed via the Telegram messaging service before appearing on social media platforms.

 In February 2024, 404 Media released a report alleging that Tumblr and WordPress were selling users' data to AI companies OpenAI and Midjourney for training purposes.
-Also in February 2024, 404 Media covered how ghost kitchens utilized generative AI to create product images in food delivery apps DoorDash and Grubhub.
+The same month, the outlet covered how ghost kitchens used generative AI to create product images in food delivery apps DoorDash and Grubhub.

 In November 2024, 404 Media published an article about how Wikipedia is responding to an influx of edits made with generative AI.

-Mobile Fortify app used by ICE
+Mobile Fortify app

 In June 2025, 404 Media first covered the use of the facial recognition Mobile Fortify app that ICE agents were using.
 The app draws from a database of over 200 million images, and can take contactless biometrics of people at whom the agents point their ICE-issued phones.

-The app is said to use only federal databases (such as the National Crime Information Center, NLETS systems, and CBP systems), but concerns have been raised about whether it will incorporate commercially available databases.
+The app is said to use only federal databases (such as the National Crime Information Center, NLETS systems, and U.S. Customs and Border Protection systems), but concerns have been raised about whether it will incorporate commercially available databases.
 Concerns about the technology's reliability have also been raised.